Launched in 1976 and still growing

 A Little Bit of HistoryThe Potbank Dictionary has grown from humble beginnings.

 I launched it in January 1976 as a regular column in The Friends of Gladstone Broadsheet and my first word was ARK.
 What a great word to launch it!
-Gladstone Pottery Museum had just been officially opened by the Duke of Gloucester.
+Gladstone Pottery Museum in Longton, Stoke-on-Trent, had just been officially opened by the Duke of Gloucester.
 David Sekers was the Director and The Honorable Hugh Gibson was the Friends Chairman.

 |The Gladstone Working Pottery Museum Story here>|